osbm/nixapks/README.md

     - [ ] compileSdkVersion (explain what is this)
     - [ ] buildToolsVersion (explain what is this)
     - [ ] abi (list of supported abis: armeabi-v7a, arm64-v8a, x86, x86_64)

+## Create checks

+- [ ] Check if the apk can be installed (hopefully on multiple architectures)
+- [ ] Check the meta field
+- [ ] Check if the output derivation has any runtime dependencies (it should not)
+- [ ] Check if the app got an update (maybe from fdroid or github releases) and create a PR automatically.